Wednesday, August 30, 2023

 But we use op amps at all different frequencies; in this case, voltage noise's spectral density looks like this:

-Voltage noise that varies in amplitude depending on frequency is caused by several factors--here I name a few:
+Voltage noise that varies depending on frequency is caused by several factors--here I name a few:

 • Johnson noise--present in all components--noise created by thermal agitation of the electrons in the materials used; it spans all frequencies ("white noise") and is most noticable at higher frequencies.

-• Shot noise--caused by something to do with quantum mechanics that I can't sum up in a few words and probably will never fully understand--I opened the box and the cat's dead.
+• Shot noise--caused by something to do with quantum mechanics that I can't sum up in a few words and will most likely never fully understand; I opened the box and the cat's dead.
 Temperature indepedendent; like Johnson noise, it spans all frequencies.

 • Flicker noise or "1/f" noise: Noise caused by the materials and construction techniques used during manufacture--1/f noise is concentrated in the lower frequencies--in the graph above you see it from 1 to about 500 hz.
 1/f corner is where the white noise and pink noise amplitudes meet.